jenndryden/jenndryden/README.md

 I love exploring new projects, frameworks and languages.
 Feel free to browse around at my previous work and designs, or message me to chat about [Gitmojis](https://gitmoji.dev/)! 😜

-I also help run the Canadian Tech Summer Internship 2024 [repo](https://github.com/jenndryden/Canadian-Tech-Internships-Summer-2024).
+I also help run the 2025 Canadian Tech Intern and New Grad Opportunities [repo](https://github.com/jenndryden/Canadian-Tech-Internships-and-New-Grad-2025).
 If you are interested in helping out or have ideas, please message me to collaborate! 💻

 ### 📝 Recent Roles